All GSLIS students are eligible and encouraged to serve on the LISSA Board; it is a great resume booster and practical experience.

 President, Vice President, Secretary, Financial Officer, Social Chair, Education Chair, Service Chair, Social Media Chair, and Board Member(s)-at-Large.
 Positions may be added as needed.

-**In order to be placed on the LISSA Board Election ballot, students must send a candidate statement to email@example.com by the announced deadline (March 28).
-A candidate statement identifies which position the student is running for and explains why they would like to serve on the board.
-If you have not previously served on the LISSA Board, please include the name of one faculty member supporting your nomination.
-Candidates will be contacted by a board member if the application is accepted.**
+**In order to be placed on the LISSA Board Election ballot, students must send a candidate statement to firstname.lastname@example.org by the announced deadline.
+A candidate statement identifies which position the student is running for and explains why they would like to serve on the Board.
+Candidates will be contacted by a Board member if the application is accepted.**

-Here is a brief summary of specific board members roles.
-Note: Responsibilities and commitments can change based on the goals of the board for a particular semester.
+Here is a brief summary of specific Board member roles.
+Note: responsibilities and commitments can change based on the goals of the board for a particular semester.

-Vice President: Main responsibility is LISSA’s social media presence, assists President as needed.
+Vice President: Maintains LISSA’s social media presence, and assists the President as needed.

 Financial Officer: Manages LISSA expenses for events and tours.